igorski/MWEngine/README.md

 ### Unit testing

-The library comes with unit tests, written using the Googletest framework.
-To run the tests, simply execute the _test.sh_ shell script with a device attached.
+The library comes with unit tests, written using the Googletest C++ testing framework.
+To run the tests, simply execute the _test.sh_ shell script with a device attached (sorry Unix-only shell at the moment).
 This script will build the library by calling the build script defined above.
-Note:
-_adb_ must be specified in your global path settings.
+Note: _adb_ must be specified in your global path settings.

 ### Documentation